GTAmodding/gta3script-specs/SPECIFICATION.md

 The REPEAT statement executes a set of statements until a counter variable reaches a threshold.

-The counter variable is set to zero and the statements are executed.
-After the statements are executed, and none of them resulted in a jump out of the block, the variable is incremented and if it compares less than the threshold, control is transfered back to the set of statements.
+The `REPEAT` command causes the variable to be set to zero.
+Execution of the `ENDREPEAT` command causes the variable to be incremented and if it compares less than the threshold, it transfers control back to the set of statements.
 Otherwise, it leaves the block.

 The statements are always executed at least once.